 You are installing the IBM TotalStorage FAStT Fibre Channel Storage Server using firmware 5.3x.xx.xx and you plan to manage storage subsystems using Storage Manager 8.3.

 Existing storage subsystem environment

 You are installing the storage management software in an environment with existing storage subsystems.
-See Table 9 for your installation options in an environment with existing storage subsystems.
+See Table 10 on page 10 for your installation options in an environment with existing storage subsystems.